Catering Service Expands their Business with an Online Marketplace on Heroku

 As a parallel effort, the ZeroCater team leveraged Heroku to build a new backend infrastructure for their platform that would support their long-term objectives, including integrating the final marketplace code as well as migrating to a microservices architecture.
 ZeroCater’s development cycles slowly eat away at the AWS legacy app, carving out small pieces to re-build as microservices on Heroku.
 These new microservices, such as email sending or vendor availability display, then become shared resources for the legacy app and other parts of the platform.

 ZeroCater engineers saved a lot of time by integrating Heroku Add-ons that give them additional functionality through cloud-based services.
 Their main data store is Heroku Postgres, and they use Heroku Redis for caching.
-Other add-ons include SSL and Expedited SSL for encryption and SSL certificate management, and CloudAMPQ for message queuing.
+Other add-ons include Expedited SSL for SSL certificate management and CloudAMPQ for message queuing.